Balanescu Quartet

 Balanescu Quartet is an avant-garde string ensemble formed in 1987.
 Current members are Alexander Bălănescu (violin), Yuri Kalnits (violin), Úna Palliser (viola) and Nick Holland (cello).

 Group history

-The quartet has roots in collaborations with composers such as Michael Nyman and Gavin Bryars, through projects with Lounge Lizard John Lurie, Jack de Johnette, Ornette Coleman, David Byrne, the Pet Shop Boys, Spiritualized, Kate Bush and Kraftwerk.
+The quartet has roots in collaborations with composers such as Michael Nyman and Gavin Bryars, through projects with Lounge Lizard John Lurie, Jack de Johnette, Ornette Coleman, David Byrne, Pet Shop Boys, Spiritualized, Inspiral Carpets, Kate Bush and Kraftwerk.
 They have played in locations such as London's South Bank Centre and New York's Knitting Factory, and opened to 10000 Pet Shop Boys fans at Wembley Arena.
 Their recording of University Challenges title music on BBC2 in the UK has been in use since 2000.

 Their early albums were on Mute Records and Argo Records (UK).